 Withdrawing from all courses is considered withdrawing from the University.
 If you withdraw before classes begin or do not have any federal aid please refer to the Student Accounts Withdrawal and Refund Policy.
 If you withdraw before 60% of the semester is complete (approximately 8-9 weeks into the semester) and/or you have received institutional and federal aid, then your financial aid award will be recalculated, according to the percentage of the semester you completed.
 The formula for calculating this percentage is:

 (Days enrolled) – (Official breaks of five days or longer) = Total number of class days in the semester

 If a student stops attending classes without notifying the University, we will be required to recalculate your federal financial aid using the last date of an academically related activity in which the student participated, as documented by the student's instructor(s).
 If our office is unable to obtain the last date of an academically related activity, we will be required to recalculate your federal financial aid using the midpoint of the semester.
 If our office is notified that a student is a "No Show" for the semester, then the student has earned 0% of their institutional, merit, state, and federal aid.

-If the Financial Aid Office is required to send back money to the federal loan programs the student may have institutional charges for the term.
+If the Office of Student Financial Assistance is required to return funds to federal loan programs the student could have remaining institutional charges for the term.

 If you have been awarded Title IV (federal) or state aid and you withdraw before completing 60% of the semester, some portion of your financial aid award must be returned.
 The above formula determines what portion of the aid must be returned and the table below indicates the order in which the aid is returned.

 Refunds to Federal Title IV Programs are made in this order: